Brewster Rockit: Space Guy!: First collection

 A book of collected Brewster Rockit: Space Guy! comic strips was released on April 1, 2007 by Andrews McMeel Publishing, with the subtitle Close Encounters of the Worst Kind.
 It compiles roughly forty weeks of the strip, with all of them printed in full color.
 The featured storylines include parodies of the first Planet of the Apes, Star Wars, and Alien movies, and a combination of The Lord of the Rings and The Wizard of Oz.
 A foreword is provided by Stephan Pastis, creator of Pearls Before Swine.
-So far this is the only Brewster Rockit book collection.
+As of 2025 this is the only Brewster Rockit book collection.